 by Morgan Carter

 Unlike the standard gasoline Kona, the EV model does away with the grille altogether, instead opting for a solid plate of sheet metal sporting a grille-like pattern.
-It gets the same thin-slit LED daytime running lights, with standard blockier headlights below.
+It gets the same thin-slit LED daytime running lights, with standard blockier headlights below, and even fewer exterior colors to choose from.
 The SEL gets standard automatic projector headlights, while the upper trims get LED clusters.
 The taillights are LED clusters as standard, and 17-inch alloy wheels are equipped at every trim level.
 The Limited and Ultimate models get a power tilt-and-slide sunroof.

 If you expect an electric car to be a plodding, boring driver, then the Kona Electric will disappoint you.
-The electric SUV is as high-tech on the road as it is under the hood, with driving dynamics that rival those of the most modern hot hatches out there.
+The Kona electric sport-utility vehicle is as high-tech on the road as it is under the hood, with driving dynamics that rival those of the most modern hot hatches out there.
 The steering is super electric, too, so don't expect much feedback, but it is light and precise.
 This makes the Hyundai extremely maneuverable around town, where it excels at weaving through traffic or finding that elusive parking spot in a packed lot.
 However, the steering never really gains any heft, even at higher speeds, which can make less experienced drivers feel uneasy.
 But, once you get the hang of it, the Kona offers a fun driving experience, with an impressive level of grip that allows drivers to push the EV to its limits.
-And with all that power under the hood, it's goading you to do just that.
+And with all that power under the hood, it's goading you to do just that, as seen in its admirable 0-60 mph sprint.
 The steering combines with the well-tuned suspension to take corners with ease, even when you throw the hefty SUV into them.
 Mid-corner bumps are felt, but they aren't disconcerting.

 Similarly, ride comfort is just as composed.
 In this regard, the Kona's extra junk in the trunk may be a boon, as it has a strong center of gravity that keeps the body settled even over harsh road imperfections.
 One aspect of EVs that usually negatively impacts comfort is the shift from regenerative brakes to standard, but the Kona Electric has refined this process well.
 The brakes come with three levels of power, with even the strongest setting not upsetting the vehicle much during the shift.

-There isn't an abundance of space inside the small SUV, but there's more than enough for the average family.
+The interior of the Hyundai Kona Electric isn't particularly commodious, but there's more than enough room for the average family.
 There are seating appointments for up to five passengers, although the rear seats are not well-suited to larger adults thanks to the reduction in legroom to make space for the battery.
 The front seats are far more generous, with plenty of head- and legroom to spare.
 The driver's seat comes standard with six-way manual adjustment, while the upper trim levels get eight-way power adjustment, making it even easier to find a comfortable driving position.
 Visibility is good all-round, with the standard blind-spot monitoring and rear cross-traffic alert covering any gaps.
 The entry-level SEL comes with the more basic cloth upholstery, while the Limited and Ultimate both get the plusher leather interior.
 The upper trims also come with a power sunroof, which steals an inch or two of headroom to lighten up the cabin and give it a more airy feel.

 There is a fair amount of small-item storage around the cabin, with a standard glove compartment and large door pockets on every door.
 There are two cupholders up front, with a small shelf below the center console.
 The center armrest offers a large cubby and houses the available wireless charging pad.